sourcenetwork/defradb/docs/cli/defradb_client_rpc_p2pcollection_getall.md

 ## defradb client rpc p2pcollection getall

-Get all P2P collections
+Get all p2p collections

 ### Synopsis

-Use this command if you wish to get all P2P collections in the pubsub topics
+Get all p2p collections in the pubsub topics.
+This is the list of collections of the node that are synchronized on the pubsub network.

 ```
 defradb client rpc p2pcollection getall [flags]